Welcome to the Mental Health and Wellbeing Research Group

 - We host cohorts of adults with learning disabilities', adults with acquired brain injury, high-risk adults for psychosis and adults with first episode psychosis.

-- Within the Institute, the Scottish Health Informatics Programme (SHIP: www.scot-ship.ac.uk) supports an innovative mix of studies conducting health research using electronic patient records and major longitudinal cohort datasets.
+- Within the School, the Scottish Health Informatics Programme (SHIP: www.scot-ship.ac.uk) supports an innovative mix of studies conducting health research using electronic patient records and major longitudinal cohort datasets.
 We also host a programme of research on complex interventions in mental health so have a particular interest in complex health problems and in particular of schizophrenia, depression, bipolar disorders and personality disorders.

 Our current projects